 Personal first aid kit

 Lip balm (spf 25+) and glacier cream (spf 40)

-- We offer the scheme of discounts for loyal clients.
+- For our loyal clients we offer the scheme of noticeable discounts